Jim West: A Legacy of Innovation

 While making technological advancements, West also helped coordinate a summer research program designed to improve diversity for women and underrepresented minorities throughout the operating companies of AT&T.

-Additionally, West has made inspiring visits to Camp Invention program sites and has served as a Collegiate Inventors Competition® Judge, personally encouraging innovators of all ages and backgrounds to pursue their ambitions.
+West also has made visits to Camp Invention program sites and has served as a Collegiate Inventors Competition® Judge, personally encouraging innovators of all ages and backgrounds to pursue their ambitions.